Loading regulatory ticker…

 AI Transformation Readiness Diagnostic

 Seven dimensions.
 Twenty-eight questions.
 Under five minutes.
-Benchmark your org against PwC, McKinsey, Deloitte, BCG, and Gartner 2026 research, then get a scored breakdown and priority actions you can fund this quarter.
+Built on the AI readiness frameworks published by PwC, McKinsey, Deloitte, BCG, and Gartner in 2025-2026 — get a scored breakdown and priority actions you can fund this quarter.

 ROI: Know which governance gap is blocking scale before you spend on pilots.